atique-ahmad-01/ml-statistical-gaming-analysis/reports/DATA_TRANSFORMATION_GUIDE.md

 # Data Transformation Summary

-One-line summary: the dataset was prepared for modeling by preserving IDs, standardizing numeric features, encoding categorical variables as small integers, detecting (but not removing) outliers, and dropping exact duplicates.
+ The dataset was prepared for modeling by preserving IDs, standardizing numeric features, encoding categorical variables as small integers, detecting (but not removing) outliers, and dropping exact duplicates.

 ### Feature-level changes (short table)